murthylab/fly-vr/README.md

 projector (or closed).

-If you wish to show the visual stimulus on the desktop monitor (skipping the potential delay trying to configure a non-connected lightcrafter, you can pass `--disable_projector`.
+If you wish to show the visual stimulus on the desktop monitor (skipping the potential delay trying to configure a non-connected lightcrafter, you can pass `--projector_disable`.

 # Updating FlyVR